Immigration and crime: Sweden

-Those with immigrant background are over-represented in Swedish crime statistics, but research shows that socioeconomic factors, such as unemployment, poverty, exclusion language, and other skills explain most of difference in crime rates between immigrants and natives.
+Those with immigrant background are over-represented in Swedish crime statistics.
+Research shows that socioeconomic factors, such as unemployment, poverty, exclusion, language, and other skills explain most of difference in crime rates between immigrants and natives.
+In 2022, Annika Lindberg of the University of Gothenburg said that in Sweden there has been a "sort of merging of migration and crime in discourse" even though there is "no sort of research showing that there exists such a causal kind of relationship."

-According to the vice National Police Commissioner of the Swedish Police Authority, intelligence gathered by police showed that there are about ethnic 40 crime clans in Sweden who came to the country in order to pursue organized crime.
+According to the vice National Police Commissioner of the Swedish Police Authority, intelligence gathered by police showed that there are about 40 ethnic crime clans in Sweden who came to the country in order to pursue organized crime.
 They are primarily settled in Stockholm, Södertälje, Gothenburg, Malmö, Landskrona and Jönköping.
 In these clans, the extended family raises the children to take over the organized crime activities and they have no ambitions to become integrated into Swedish mainstream society.
 Swedish prime minister Stefan Löfven had long denied that crime gangs had anything to do with immigration, but in September 2020 changed his stance in an SVT interview, where he said that a large immigration led to difficulties with integration which in turn increased risk of crime.

-About one third of new prison inmates in the 2011-2019 did not have Swedish citizenship, where there was an increase in the share from 29% in 2011 to 33% in 2019.
+About one third of new prison inmates in the 2011–2019 did not have Swedish citizenship, where there was an increase in the share from 29% in 2011 to 33% in 2019.
 A 2014 survey of several studies found that people with foreign background are, on average, two times more likely to commit crimes than those born in Sweden.
 This figure has remained stable since the 1970s, despite the changes in numbers of immigrants and their country of origin.
 Some studies reporting a link on immigration and crime have been criticized for not taking into account the population's age, employment and education level, all of which affect level of crime.
 In general, research that takes these factors into account does not support the idea that there is a link between immigration and crime.